SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Introduction

-Deep learning --- including Recurrent Neural Networks (RNN) \cite{DBLP:conf/icse/0004CC17, white2016deep, shin2015recognizing, DBLP:conf/ccs/LinZLPX17, DBLP:conf/esorics/AlsulamiDHMG17}, Convolutional Neural Networks (CNN) \cite{DBLP:conf/qrs/LiHZL17, DBLP:journals/chinaf/GengZC18}, and Deep Belief Networks (DBN) \cite{wang2016automatically, DBLP:conf/qrs/YangLXZS15} --- has been successful in image and natural language processing.
+Deep learning --- including {\em Recurrent Neural Networks} (RNNs) \cite{DBLP:conf/icse/0004CC17, white2016deep, shin2015recognizing, DBLP:conf/ccs/LinZLPX17}, {\em Convolutional Neural Networks} (CNNs) \cite{DBLP:conf/qrs/LiHZL17, DBLP:journals/chinaf/GengZC18, DBLP:journals/chinaf/WangSLDZ17}, and {\em Deep Belief Networks} (DBNs) \cite{wang2016automatically, DBLP:conf/qrs/YangLXZS15} --- has been successful in image and natural language processing.
 While it is tempting to use deep learning to detect vulnerabilities, we observe that there is a ``domain gap'': deep learning is born to cope with data with natural {\em vector representations} (e.g., pixels of images); in contrast, software programs do not have such vector representations.
-Recently, we proposed the {\em first} deep learning-based vulnerability detection system VulDeePecker \cite{vuldeepecker} with the capability of pinning down the locations of vulnerabilities.
-While demonstrating the feasibility of using deep learning to detect vulnerabilities, VulDeePecker has a range of weaknesses: (i) It considers only the vulnerabilities that are related to library/API function calls. (ii) It leverages only the semantic information induced by {\em data dependency}. (iii) It considers only the particular RNN known as Bidirectional Long Short-Term Memory (BLSTM). (iv) It makes no effort to explain the cause of false-positives and false-negatives.
+Recently, we proposed the {\em first} deep learning-based vulnerability detection system, dubbed VulDeePecker \cite{vuldeepecker}, to detect vulnerabilities at the slice level (i.e., multiple lines of code that are semantically related to each other).
+While demonstrating the feasibility of using deep learning to detect vulnerabilities, VulDeePecker has four weaknesses: (i) it considers only the vulnerabilities that are related to library/API function calls; (ii) it leverages only the semantic information induced by {\em data dependency}; (iii) it considers only a particular RNN known as {\em Bidirectional Long Short-Term Memory} (BLSTM); and (iv) it makes no effort to explain the cause of false-positives and false-negatives.